clbustos/statsample/README.txt

 Includes:
 * Descriptive statistics: frequencies, median, mean, standard error, skew, kurtosis (and many others).
 * Imports and exports datasets from and to Excel, CSV and plain text files.
-* Correlations: Pearson (r), Rho, Tetrachoric, Polychoric
+* Correlations: Pearson's r, Spearman's rank correlation (rho), Tetrachoric, Polychoric
 * Regression: Simple, Multiple, Probit  and Logit
 * Factorial Analysis: Extraction (PCA and Principal Axis) and Rotation (Varimax and relatives)
 * Dominance Analysis, with multivariate dependent and bootstrap (Azen & Budescu)
 * Sample calculation related formulas

 == FEATURES:

-* Factorial Analysis.
-Principal Component Analysis and Principal Axis extraction, with orthogonal rotations (Varimax, Equimax, Quartimax)
-* Multiple Regression.
-Listwise analysis optimized with use of Alglib library.
-Pairwise analysis is executed on pure ruby with matrixes and reports same values as SPSS
+* Classes for manipulation and storage of data:
+  * Statsample::Vector: An extension of an array, with statistical methods like sum, mean and standard deviation
+  * Statsample::Dataset: a group of Statsample::Vector, analog to a excel spreadsheet or a dataframe on R. The base of almost all operations on statsample.
+  * Statsample::Multiset: multiple datasets with same fields and type of vectors
-* Module Bivariate provides covariance and pearson, spearman, point biserial, tau a, tau b, gamma, tetrachoric and polychoric correlation correlations.
-Include methods to create correlation (pearson and tetrachoric) and covariance matrices
+* Module Statsample::Bivariate provides covariance and pearson, spearman, point biserial, tau a, tau b, gamma, tetrachoric (see Bivariate::Tetrachoric) and polychoric (see Bivariate::Polychoric) correlations.
+Include methods to create correlation and covariance matrices
+* Multiple types of regression.
-* Regression module provides linear regression methods
+  * Simple Regression :  Statsample::Regression::Simple
+  * Multiple Regression: Statsample::Regression::Multiple
+  * Logit Regression:    Statsample::Regression::Binomial::Logit
+  * Probit Regression:    Statsample::Regression::Binomial::Probit
+* Factorial Analysis algorithms on Statsample::Factor module.
+  * Classes for Extraction of factors:
+    * Statsample::Factor::PCA
+    * Statsample::Factor::PrincipalAxis
+  * Classes for Rotation of factors:
+    * Statsample::Factor::Varimax
+    * Statsample::Factor::Equimax
+    * Statsample::Factor::Quartimax
 * Dominance Analysis.
-Based on Budescu and Azen papers, <strong>DominanceAnalysis</strong> class can report dominance analysis for a sample, using uni or multivariate dependent variables and <strong>DominanceAnalysisBootstrap</strong> can execute bootstrap analysis to determine dominance stability, as recomended by  Azen & Budescu (2003) link[http://psycnet.apa.org/journals/met/8/2/129/].
+Based on Budescu and Azen papers, Statsample::DominanceAnalysis class can report dominance analysis for a sample, using uni or multivariate dependent variables and DominanceAnalysisBootstrap can execute bootstrap analysis to determine dominance stability, as recomended by  Azen & Budescu (2003) link[http://psycnet.apa.org/journals/met/8/2/129/].
-* Classes for Vector, Datasets (set of Vectors) and Multisets (multiple datasets with same fields and type of vectors), and multiple methods to manipulate them
-* Module Codification, to help to codify open questions
+* Module Statsample::Codification, to help to codify open questions
-* Converters to and from database and csv files, and to output Mx and GGobi files
+* Converters to import and export data:
+  * Statsample::Database : Can create sql to create tables, read and insert data
+  * Statsample::CSV : Read and write CSV files
+  * Statsample::Excel : Read and write Excel files
+  * Statsample::Mx    : Write Mx Files
+  * Statsample::GGobi : Write Ggobi files
-* Module Crosstab provides function to create crosstab for categorical data
+* Module Statsample::Crosstab provides function to create crosstab for categorical data
 * Reliability analysis provides functions to analyze scales.
 Class ItemAnalysis provides statistics like mean, standard deviation for a scale, Cronbach's alpha and standarized Cronbach's alpha, and for each item: mean, correlation with total scale, mean if deleted, Cronbach's alpha is deleted.
 With HtmlReport, graph the histogram of the scale and the Item Characteristic Curve for each item
-* Module SRS (Simple Random Sampling) provides a lot of functions to estimate standard error for several type of samples
+* Module Statsample::SRS (Simple Random Sampling) provides a lot of functions to estimate standard error for several type of samples
 * Interfaces to gdchart, gnuplot and SVG::Graph